 The first half of his talk was a comprehensive quantified description of the financial woes of the euro zone, followed by several proposed solutions and investments strategies in the second half.

-In the quarters since the 2008 meltdown, the GDP in volume has more than recovered from its Q4 2007 level for the US, but it is still struggling to attain that level for the UK, Japan, and the euro zone.
+In the quarters since the 2008 meltdown, the gross domestic product (GDP) in volume has more than recovered from its Q4 2007 level for the US, but it is still struggling to attain that level for the UK, Japan, and the euro zone.
 The financial stress is decreasing, but Ithurbide showed there was a stark contrast between the “core” euro zone and “peripheral” countries.
 He defined the core as France, Germany, Netherlands, Austria, and Belgium, noting that France “is more of an ‘in-between’ case although it is perceived as core.”

 The rebound in the GDP has to be put into perspective, Ithurbide said.
 Germany, France, Italy, and Spain account for nearly 80 percent of the euro zone GDP and of these, Italy and Spain are having difficulty.
 “The recession is more severe in Italy than Spain,” he said.

 In the peripheral nations, “some kind of deflation” appears to be happening, with wages being cut by as much as 30 to 50 percent.
 Private investment has not rebounded in any European country except Germany.
 “Although Spain has been a favourite investment country this past year,” he cautioned, “this does not mean Spain is suddenly solvent.”